On their way to Caribbean: Tropical Depression 11 followed by Tropical Storm Kirk

 See the 2018 Atlantic Season Names

+A tropical disturbance, located about 450 miles south-southeast of Cape Hatteras North Carolina, has a medium chance to develop into a tropical system in the short term as it moves to the west-northwest.
+The favorable conditions are not expected to last too long, as wind shear is expected to increase over the region by Wednesday limiting any further development.

-There is plenty of time to watch Kirk and the rest of the tropics.
+There is plenty of time to watch the tropics.
 There are no systems that represent a direct threat to Florida at this time.

 We will continue to monitor the tropics closely and bring you updates promptly on Channel 9, WFTV.com and on our WFTV apps.